wtsi-hgi/vareval/roh_comparison/roh_readme.txt

 The aim is to find heterozygous calls that are in known homozygous regions.

-This is part of evaluating different variant callers, for the ELGH dataset which has the known ROH data.
+This is part of evaluating different variant callers, for a dataset which has the known ROH data.

 There are two complications: